Teignmouth Electron: Design and construction

 The Brundall shipyard had two partners, John Eastwood and John Elliot.
 Eastwood acted as the main boatbuilder and engineer.
 According to Eastwood, many of the Electrons modifications were made in order to accommodate numerous technological and electronic inventions meant primarily for preventing the boat from capsizing in large seas.
 Because of its multi-hulled design, a trimaran is fast and fairly stable due to its weight dispersal over a large surface area.
 However, it cannot right itself if capsized like a mono-hulled boat would be able to.
 Crowhurst, anxious about the rough waters of the Roaring Forties and Cape Horn, had plans to install a buoyancy bag on the mainmast.
-This bag would inflate when the main computer on board sensed the boat was tipping.
+This bag would inflate when the main "computer" on board sensed the boat was tipping.
 In theory, this would keep the boat at a rightable 90-degree angle.
-However, due to severe time and capital constraints, the main computer was never installed in the boat.
+However, due to severe time and capital constraints, Crowhurst's "computer" was never installed in the boat.
+(Note: Crowhurst's "computer" was not really what we would understand by that term today, namely a "machine that can be programmed to automatically carry out sequences of arithmetic or logical operations" (see computer), but what Tomalin & Hall refer to as a "central switching mechanism" that would electronically monitor water levels in the floats (to detect a capsize), unusual stresses in the rigging, or abrupt changes in wind speed, and activate various circuits accordingly.
+Although potentially a significant step towards (possibly the first) electronically controlled yacht, regrettably the "computer" was merely a mass of components at the commencement of the voyage, notionally to be worked upon further during the voyage but never actually finished.)

 The additional weight of the buoyancy bag meant that the main mast had to be shortened by four feet from the original Victress model.
 The masts were made of aluminium alloy and were supplied by International Yacht Equipment Ltd. Extra bulkheads were also added—four each on the starboard and port side floats and three in the centre hull.
 This translated to a deck design with an unusual amount of hatches.
 Additionally, these hatches were inadequately sealed due to a shortage of the appropriate stock of soft rubber needed to create a watertight seal.
 A harder, less malleable alternative was substituted which made the possibility of leaking much greater.